 Takeover - Racial + Social Justice

-A member of KIN, an initiative aiming to bring black activists and organisers together from across the UK will host a takeover of the Arrivals + Departures boards on the theme of Racial and Social justice.
+Rima is a member of KIN, an initiative aiming to bring black activists and organisers together from across the UK.

 Emma Curtis is both consultant and collaborator for the Arrivals + Departures public programme.
 She combines her 30-year career as an operatic contralto soloist with being an award-winning secular minister, grief counsellor and psychological therapist.
 She is the CEO of Ceremony Matters providing advanced training to funeral celebrants and has a grief and resiliency practice in London’s West End.